morethantesting/morethantesting.github.io/blog/_posts/2018-10-13-first-month-as-qa-lead-in-a-startup.markdown

 layout: post
 custom_css: blog/blog.css

-title: "First month as QA Lead in a startup — 6 pieces of advice"
+title: "First month as a QA Lead in a startup — 6 pieces of advice"
-description: "Read more to learn 6 pieces of advice on how you can make a great impact as QA Lead in a startup.
+description: "Read more to learn 6 pieces of advice on how you can make a great impact as a QA Lead in a startup.
 Including real examples of the best QA practices."
-excerpt: "This time I give you 6 pieces of advice on what to do in the first month as QA Lead in a startup, including real examples based on my experience."
+excerpt: "This time I give you 6 pieces of advice on what to do in the first month as a QA Lead in a startup, including real examples based on my experience."
 date: 2018-10-13T17:18:23+00:00

 image: /blog/assets/first-month-as-qa-lead-in-a-startup.jpg